VWilliams86/JTC-Tip-Calculator/README.md

 ### Learning Objectives

-Learn how to define functions, call floats, booleans, and while loops
+Learn how to define functions, call floats, and while loops

 ### Assignment Overview